onlitec/OnLi/htdocs/custom/README.md

-# DOLIBARR ERP & CRM custom directory for external modules
+# OnLi ERP & CRM custom directory for external modules

 This directory is dedicated to store external modules.
 To use it, just copy here the directory of the module into this directory.